sqlitecloud/docs/src/pages/docs/commands/use-database.md

 ## Description

-The USE DATABASE statement tells SQLite Cloud to use the named database as the default (current) database for subsequent statements.
+The USE DATABASE statement tells SQLite Cloud to use the named database as the default (current) database for subsequent SQL statements.

 ## Return